-I’ve just changed my flat tyre.
-Can’t I just leave the spare tyre on my car?
+I’ve just changed my flat tire.
+Can’t I just leave the spare tire on my car?

-No. Temporary spares are usually a different tyre size.
-They are lighter, smaller and don’t have the same speed or mileage capabilities as a permanent tyre.
+No. Temporary spares are usually a different tire size.
+They are lighter, smaller, and don’t have the same speed or mileage capabilities as a permanent tire.
 This could affect your vehicle’s stability when driving.
 However, the exception to this is if your spare is a full-sized match of the others on your vehicle.

 11. Have you changed out a flat?

-Put the punctured tyre in your boot and take it to a tyre professional for repair or replacement with a full-sized, permanent tyre.
+Put the punctured tire in your trunk and take it to a tire professional for repair or replacement with a full-sized, permanent tire.

 Feeling unsure?
 Lacking the necessary equipment?
-Don’t hesitate to seek help from a tyre professional.
-They’ll be able to change that punctured tyre – or switch your seasonal tyres over – with complete confidence.
-Tip: while they’re at it, be sure to ask them to complete a full inspection of all your tyres – including your spare.
+Don’t hesitate to seek help from a tire professional.
+They’ll be able to change that punctured tire – or switch your seasonal tires over – with complete confidence.
+Tip: while they’re at it, be sure to ask them to complete a full inspection of all your tires – including your spare.